mascarpone69/mascarpone69/README.md

 <p>💬 <strong>About Me:</strong></p>
 <ul>
-  <li>I am an aspiring Software Developer preparing for an <strong>Umschulung</strong> as a <em>Fachinformatikerin für Anwendungsentwicklung (IHK).</em>I am focusing on building a strong foundation in software development, data analysis, and cloud technologies.</li>
+  <li>I am an aspiring Software Developer preparing for an <strong>Umschulung</strong> as a <em>Fachinformatikerin für Daten- und Prozessanalyse (IHK).</em> I am building a strong foundation in Python, SQL, data analysis, software development, and cloud technologies.</li>
   <li>I am interested in working with data-driven systems, backend development, and cloud-based applications, and I am motivated to explore career paths in Data Engineering, Data Analytics, or Software Development.
 I enjoy understanding how systems work end-to-end — from data processing and backend logic to cloud-based infrastructure.</li>
   <li>Highly motivated to learn, improve, and build real-world projects.</li>